 The buckwheat isn’t for eating alone.
 You can place a handful of buckwheat in a plastic bag and insert it in the pillowcase.
 Unlike cotton, buckwheat doesn’t absorb heat.

 If you need more coolness, then you can fill a sock with buckwheat or rice and let it cool down for a while in the freezer.
 You can then use it to keep it near your body and keep yourself cool.

 This hack may seem a little weird as the idea of sleeping on a wet bed sheet may not seem practical.
 But this is very effective in fighting heat in the room.

-You can soak a bed sheet in a water and place it over you when you're ready to go sleep.
+You can soak a bedsheet in water and place it over you when you’re ready to go sleep.
 Once soaked, squeeze the bed sheet to remove any excess water.
-The goal isn't to let the bed sheet drench water but to keep it wet.
+The goal isn’t to let the bed sheet drench water but to keep it wet.

 If you’re still using incandescent bulbs to lighten your room, then it’s time to think it again.
 These are old technologies that generate light by heating up the filament inside it.

 It generates a lot of heat along with the light.
-Use of cooler LED lamps consume less power and produce more light than heat.
+The use of cooler LED lamps consumes less power and produces more light than heat.

 This helps lower the electricity bill while keeping the room cooler with no extra heat generated.
 If you’re nostalgic about the old bulb looks, then there are several designs of LED that come with a retro look.